Sunday, November 29, 2020

 These are the Indians and the Tibetans, living in harmony with the Gods in McLeod Ganj.

 In February 2013, I traveled to be with the Gods in McLeod Ganj.
-They call it "Little Lhasa" because it had had a large population of Tibetans in exile since 1959 when the Indian Government accepted them and gave them a place to put up their Government while in exile.
+They call it "Little Lhasa" because it had had a large population of Tibetans in exile since 1959 when the Indian Government accepted them and gave them a place to establish their Government while in exile.

 That's only in India.
 They warmly embrace refugees and protect their rights, safety, and security.